CobaKauPikirkan/CobaKauPikirkan/readme.md

 Hi There!
 IM Fachrurozi Rizky Zian Rizalotama

-- 🔭 I’m working as a Fullstack Developer at PT.Dans Multi Pro
+- 🔭 I’m working as a Fullstack Developer at PT.Dans Multi Pro for about 2+ years
 - 😄 Pronouns: He/Him
 - 🌱 I’m always learning on Software engineering
 - 📫 How to reach me?
 Hit me up on Instagram or linkedin